pyeventsourcing/eventsourcing/docs/topics/user_guide/everything.rst

 Everything
 ==========

-In this example, an application is developed that includes many of the aspects introduced in previous sections.
-The application below has aggregates that publish their event in batches, events are stored using Cassandra with application level encryption and snapshotting.
+In this example, an application is developed that includes all of the aspects introduced in previous sections.
+The application has aggregates with a root entity that controls a cluster of entities and value objects, and which publishes events in batches.
+Aggregate events are stored using Cassandra, with application level encryption, and with snapshotting at regular intervals.
+The tests at the bottom demonstrate that it works.

 Domain
 ======